 Fields of Law

-Our services in this area include both contested and uncontested divorce proceedings, collaborative family law, child custody issues, child support issues, property division issues, modifications, enforcement of child support, enforcement of visitation or access, spousal support, name changes, establishment of paternity, adoptions and termination of parental rights.
+Our services in this area include both contested and uncontested divorce proceedings, collaborative family law, child custody issues, child support issues, property division issues, modifications, enforcement of child support, enforcement of visitation or access, CPS (Texas Department of Family & Protective Services) cases, spousal support, name changes, establishment of paternity, adoptions and termination of parental rights.

 Although adoptions fall within the area of family law, adoptions are of special interest to Ms. Rinker.
 Whether you are contemplating an adoption-by-agreement, a step-parent adoption, or a contested adoption with termination of parental rights, we will help you understand your options and guide you through the process.